Dar3071/ci-cd-lambda-example/README.md

 # ci-cd-lambda-example

-Random Quote Fetcher - AWS Lambda Function
+Random Quote AWS Lambda Application

-This project demonstrates my ability to create and deploy serverless applications using AWS.
-It features a Python-based Lambda function that fetches random quotes from an API and uses an automated pipeline to install dependencies, package the code, and update the function.

 # Overview

-This AWS Lambda function fetches a random quote from the "ZenQuotes" API and logs it to the console.
-It is designed as a simple example of integrating external APIs with AWS Lambda.
+This project demonstrates my ability to build and deploy serverless applications using AWS Lambda.
+It features a Python-based function that fetches random quotes from the ZenQuotes API and includes a CI/CD pipeline for automated deployment.

-# Features
+# Key Features

+Serverless Architecture - Uses AWS Lambda for scalable and event-driven execution.

-Fetches a random quote using the "ZenQuotes" API.
+API Integration - Fetches data from the ZenQuotes API.

-Logs the quote along with its author to the console.

-Includes basic error handling for HTTP request failures.
+CI/CD Pipeline - Automates packaging and deployment with AWS CodeBuild.

-# Requirements
+# Skills Demonstrated

-Python 3.x
+Python programming

-AWS Lambda
+AWS Lambda and serverless development

-IAM role with necessary permissions for API access.
+REST API integration

+CI/CD pipelines and DevOps practices

 # Setup Instructions

-Create an AWS Lambda function in your AWS Management Console.

-Upload this code as a Python script.

-Configure the runtime to Python 3.x.

-Attach a role with permissions to execute the function.

-# CI/CD Integration

-This project includes a buildspec.yml file for automating builds and deployments using AWS CodeBuild.
-It:

-Installs dependencies listed in requirements.txt.

-Packages the function code and dependencies into a ZIP file.

-Deploys the updated package to AWS Lambda using the AWS CLI.
-This ensures continuous delivery and seamless updates without manual intervention.
+Clone the Repository:

+git clone <repository-url>
+cd <repository-folder>

+Install Dependencies:Ensure Python 3.12 is installed.
+Create a requirements.txt file and include any dependencies.

+pip install -r requirements.txt -t lib

+Build and Package:Use the provided buildspec.yml file to create a deployment package.

+zip -r9 deployment_package.zip .

+Deploy the Lambda Function:Replace python-application with your Lambda function name.

+aws lambda update-function-code --function-name python-application --zip-file fileb://deployment_package.zip

 # Usage

-This function can be triggered by any supported AWS Lambda event.
-It logs the retrieved quote in the Lambda execution logs.

-# Version

-v1.1 - Current version logs API response status and outputs a version label.

-# Dependencies

-requests (must be included in a deployment package or installed in the Lambda environment).
+The Lambda function fetches a random quote from the ZenQuotes API when triggered and logs the result in CloudWatch.

 # Example Output

-Random Quote: 'Only in the agony of parting do we look into the depths of love.' - George Eliot v1.1

-# Notes

-Ensure the "requests" module is included in the Lambda deployment package, as it is not built-in.
+Random Quote: 'Be yourself; everyone else is already taken.' - Oscar Wilde